Living in the Age of Airplanes: Summary

-Living in the Age of Airplanes is divided into five chapters and has a standalone opening with a quote from Bill Gates: "The airplane became the first World Wide Web, bringing people, languages, ideas, and values together".
+Living in the Age of Airplanes is divided into five chapters and opens with a quote from Bill Gates: "The airplane became the first World Wide Web, bringing people, languages, ideas, and values together".

-The first chapter, "The World Before the Airplane", observes that ancient humans walked from Africa to Ushuaia 200,000 years ago, many died during the difficult journey.
-Geographically isolated, humans mapped the universe before the Earth and were unaware of other unreachable cultures.
+The first chapter, "The World Before the Airplane", observes that the first mode of transportation, walking, took "a lifetime".
+Geographically isolated, humans mapped the universe before the Earth and were unaware of other cultures.
 Walking remained the only transportation for over 195,000 years until the invention of the wheel.
 4,500 years later came the advent of mechanical transportation which, though faster and more efficient, was still restricted by the nature of land and sea.
-Airplanes are considered revolutionary; where others could only travel at around 10 mph, they could fly at speeds up to 500 mph; they can also cross land and sea, and does not mandate airports.
+Airplanes are considered revolutionary; where others could only travel at around 10 mph, they could fly at speeds up to 500 mph; they can also cross land and sea, and do not mandate airports.

-The second chapter, "The Portal to the Planet", says aviation is crucial to connecting the world; it is said to be the equivalent of time travel and a bridge between cultures.
-Each day, 100,000 take-offs and landings occur, and 250,000 people board flights "at any moment in time".
-The third chapter, "Redefining Remote", depicts Maldives, a country that is now accessible with seaplanes despite being made up of small islands and shallow waters, making airports difficult to build and ships impossible to approach.
-Despite the difficult terrain, airplanes reach Antarctica, a remote continent, making it accessible to tourists and researchers.
-The fourth chapter "The World Comes to Us" depicts cargo aviation, which allows products to be quickly shipped worldwide; flowers' perishable nature had restricted shipments to just country-wide but with cargo, they can be shipped anywhere long before they perish.
-Thanks to air travel, Las Vegas became the largest convention hub.
-As the outcome of the many conventions, those who have never flown are impacted by rapidly-growing industries.
+The second chapter, "The Portal to the Planet", says aviation is crucial to connecting the world and is the equivalent of time travel: a bridge between cultures.
+Daily, around 100,000 take-offs and landings occur, and over 250,000 people fly "at any moment in time".
+The third chapter, "Redefining Remote", depicts Maldives, a country that is accessible with seaplanes, since its small islands and shallow waters, make airports difficult to build and ships impossible to approach.
+Despite the difficult terrain, airplanes reach Antarctica, making it accessible to tourists and researchers.
+The fourth chapter, "The World Comes to Us", depicts cargo aviation, which allows products to be quickly shipped worldwide; flowers' perishable nature had restricted shipments to just country-wide, but with cargo they can be shipped anywhere long before they perish.
+Thanks to air travel, Las Vegas became the largest convention hub; hence, those who have never flown are also impacted by aviation.

-The final chapter, "Perspective", laments flying has become ordinary and has lost its joyousness, becoming frustrating.
-According to the film, however, "every era is a golden age, it's just a matter of perspective", using aviation as philosophy to endorse the appreciation of the present day and asking audiences to imagine a world without aviation.
-It then says no virtual technology can replace aviation's ability to bring people physically close.
-After saying "the most meaningful [place one could go with airplanes] is home", the film ends with scenes of landed passengers embracing their waiting loved ones.
+The final chapter, "Perspective", laments that flying has become ordinary and lost its joyousness, becoming frustrating.
+However, the film says, "every era is a golden age, it's just a matter of perspective", using aviation as philosophy to endorse an appreciation of the present moment and asking audiences to imagine a world without aviation.
+It then says no virtual technology can replace aviation's ability in bringing people physically close.
+After saying "the most meaningful [place one could go with airplanes] is home", it ends with scenes of landed passengers embracing their waiting loved ones.